stain/s11.no/content/2021/house-rules/citation-style.md

 * PubMed has both PMID and PMCID identifiers, prefer [PMCID identifiers](https://registry.identifiers.org/registry/pmc) when available, e.g. <https://identifiers.org/pmc/PMC2771753>

 Notes:
-1. `[preprint]` may be replaced with hyperlinked preprint PIDs without [brackets], e.g. [arXiv:2006.08589](https://arxiv.org/abs/1310.6555) or [PMC2771753](https://identifiers.org/pmc/PMC2771753)
+1. `[preprint]` may be replaced with hyperlinked preprint PIDs without [brackets], e.g. [arXiv:2006.08589](https://doi.org/10.48550/arXiv.1310.6555) or [PMC2771753](https://identifiers.org/pmc/PMC2771753) -- if the preprint server has a DOI, use that as hyperlink, but do **not** include it as literal DOI unless the journal/proceedings did not itself assign DOIs.
-2. Use the the commonly recognized term _preprint_ even if the link technically goes to a later _author-accepted version_ or _postprint_.
+3. Use the commonly recognized term _preprint_ even if the link technically goes to a later _author-accepted version_ or _postprint_.
-3. If the link goes to a author-hosted PDF that is clearly the publisher's version (technically not open access, but often allowed on author's own site), then the link is called `[pdf]`.
+4. If the link goes to a author-hosted PDF that is clearly the publisher's version (technically not open access, but often allowed on author's own site), then the link is called `[pdf]`.

 ### Posting your own preprint {#post-preprint}